jrom876/sciCalc/README.md

 # sciCalc
 A simple, expandable UI written in C for calculating various scientific values of use to the RF Hardware Engineer.

+It contains:

-It contains executables to test each .c file; it contains a main executable UI; and it has 2 different makefile versions.
+executables to test each .c file;

+a main executable UI;

+2 different makefile versions.

-To run main in the ubuntu linux terminal, type the following: gcc -o main main.c -lm -lrt
+To run main in the ubuntu linux terminal, type the following:

+gcc -o main main.c -lm -lrt

 ./main

 To run mc.mk makefile, type: